Ryujin (rapper)

-Shin Ryu-jin (born April 17, 2001), known mononymously as Ryujin, is a South Korean rapper, singer, and dancer.
+Shin Ryu-jin (born April 17, 2001), known mononymously as Ryujin, is a South Korean rapper, singer, dancer and actress.
 She is a member of the South Korean girl group Itzy, formed by JYP Entertainment in 2019.

 Early life

 Shin Ryu-jin was born on April 17, 2001, in Seoul, South Korea.
 While in middle school, she was cast by JYP Entertainment at a Got7 concert.
 She attended high school at Hanlim Multi Art School, where she studied musical theatre alongside Chaeryeong.

 Career

 2017: Pre-debut

 In 2017, Ryujin appeared on the reality competition MixNine.
 She also participated in the first episode of Stray Kids alongside her future groupmates Yeji, Chaeryeong, and Yuna.
 In the same year, she appeared alongside Yuna in BTS's "Love Yourself" highlight reel and made a brief appearance in the political crime drama film The King.

 2019–present: Debut with Itzy and solo activities

 On February 12, 2019, Ryujin officially debuted as a member of Itzy, with the release of their first single album, It'z Different, and the music video for its lead single "Dalla Dalla".
 In November 2021, she was selected as Studio Choom's "Artist of the Month" and performed a solo dance cover of Billie Eilish's "Therefore I am".
 In June 2022, Ryujin and fellow member Yeji performed Bebe Rexha's "Break My Heart Myself" in Studio Choom's "Mix & Max" series.

-In April 2023, she released a video covering "Every Second" by Mina Okabe.
-On December 22, she released the music video for "Run Away", her solo track from Itzy's eighth EP Born To Be.
-In September 2024, she released a cover of The Smiths' "There Is a Light That Never Goes Out", followed by a cover of The Carpenters' "(They Long to Be) Close to You" in February 2025.
-On November 6, it was announced that Ryujin had been cast as Kang in the upcoming film Night on Earth.
+On December 22, 2023, she released the music video for "Run Away", her solo track from Itzy's eighth EP Born To Be.

+On November 6, 2025, it was announced that Ryujin had been cast as a lead, playing the role of Kang in the upcoming film Night on Earth.
+On January 21, 2026, it was announced Ryujin had been cast as a lead, playing the role of Mina on the upcoming horror thriller film Shaving.
+On February 27, 2026, it was announced Ryujin had received a casting offer to play a role in the upcoming movie High School Detective.
+Her casting in the movie has been since confirmed as she has been mentioned and referred to as part of the cast in articles confirming the presence of fellow actors in the film, as well as having appeared on a photo with the entire cast at the film's script reading.

+On July 5, Ryujin made a guest appearance on the workplace fantasy revenge comedy television series Reborn Rookie.